 The simple truth is that most Canadians will have to borrow money at some point in their lives.
 What is important is that you don’t get seduced by debt traps that advertise high-end vehicles with alluring low-cost options.
 These pointers should keep you on the right track to avoiding car loan debt.

 Don’t take out a loan on a car that will put you even further in debt down the road.
-Always remember that a 60 month loan is ideal.
-Also keep in mind, it’s normal to have negative equity at the beginning of your loan, but you want that to convert to positive equity by the end.
+Always remember that a 60-month loan is ideal.
+Also, keep in mind, it’s normal to have negative equity at the beginning of your loan, but you want that to convert to positive equity by the end.
+A good way of determining how much you should spend on a car is by using the 20/4/10 rule.
+The 20/4/10 rule is a car budgeting rule that Canadians use to avoid taking on too much debt.
+The rule dictates that you should always put at least 20% down, have a term of no more than 4 years and that your monthly car payment shouldn’t exceed 10% of your income.

 Ideally, you should aim to put down 20% when you`re buying a new car.
-The more you’re able to put down the better.
+However, the more you’re able to put down the less you’ll need to finance.
+It also gives your lender more security which could translate to better terms and rates.
+Moreover, larger down payments will help you avoid negative equity.

 This point has already been made but it’s worth repeating.
 Most people are seduced by the longer terms because they want to avoid making larger payments but as we`ve discussed, a shorter term means you’ll be saving money in the long run.